 My name is Kevin Adonis Browne.
 I am a poet, a teacher, a lover, a deep limer, a friend.
-I dive, I dance, I photograph, and I archive.
+I dance, I photograph, and I archive.
 Layla and Kyle are my children, and they know me.
-I count the midnight robber, pierrot grenade, bookman, and diable molassie among my ancestors.
-There is bwa, which I have yet to take up in more than a symbolic way.
+I count the Blue Devil, the Moko Jumbie, and the Midnight Robber among my ancestors.
+There is bwa, which I (still) have yet to take up in more than a symbolic way.

 I am a Trini man.